marukami/RxKotlin-Android-Samples/README.md

-Learning RxJava for Android by example
+Learning RxKotlin for Android by example
 ==============

+This is a rewrite of [RxJava-Android-Samples by Kaushik Gopal](https://github.com/kaushikgopal/RxJava-Android-Samples) in Kotlin

-This is a repository with real-world useful examples of using RxJava with Android.
-[It usually will be in a constant state of "Work in Progress" (WIP)](http://nerds.weddingpartyapp.com/tech/2014/09/15/learning-rxjava-with-android-by-example/).
+Just like Kaushik, RxJava samples.
+This repository is filled with useful real-world examples of using RxJava with Android.
+[It's usually in a constant state of "Work in Progress" (WIP)](http://nerds.weddingpartyapp.com/tech/2014/09/15/learning-rxjava-with-android-by-example/).

-I also gave a talk at a local meetup about warming up to RxJava here.
-Here's a link to the [video and slides](https://newcircle.com/s/post/1744/2015/06/29/learning-rxjava-for-android-by-example).
+Kaushik also gave a talk at the San Francisco Android User Group about warming up to RxJava.
+Here is a link to the [video and slides](https://newcircle.com/s/post/1744/2015/06/29/learning-rxjava-for-android-by-example).

+# Why a new repository and not a fork

+I wanted to have the freedom to Kotlin-ize the examples.
+I also wanted to replace ButterKnife and xml layouts with Anko.
+Lastly it was a good opportunity to get to know the RxJava examples in more detail and also learn both Kotlin and Anko

+I will try and keep in sync with the examples in the [Java repo](https://github.com/kaushikgopal/RxJava-Android-Samples)

 ## Examples: